RazanAlmohammadi/Library-Management-System/README.md

 The Library has features:

-- Get all books/users with pagination, sorted by created date.
+- Get all books/users with pagination, sorted by created date. (example: GetAllBooks(int pageNumber, int pageSize))
 - Find books by title
 - Find users by name
 - Add new book/user to the library